eremitaio79/eremitaio79/README.md

 ### **Currently Developing (2025)**
 * **ALMANAQUE DO PROGRAMADOR**
   I am currently working on the development of a portal dedicated to system development and programming as a whole.
 This platform includes features such as articles, a forum, code examples in various languages, and many other topics.
+* **DATA SCIENCE and ARTIFICIAL INTELLIGENCE**
+I am currently dedicating myself to the study and exploration of Data Science and Artificial Intelligence.
+With a focus on understanding the core principles and cutting-edge techniques, I am continuously enhancing my skills in areas such as machine learning, deep learning, data analysis, and model deployment.
+Through hands-on projects, online courses, and research, I am committed to mastering these technologies and applying them to real-world challenges.
+My goal is to contribute to the advancement of AI solutions while gaining a deeper understanding of their impact on various industries.

 <!---
 eremitaio79/eremitaio79 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.